 Great customer support can turn a contributor into an evangelist for your brand, but poor customer support can erode trust in your organization, generate negative press, and make it much harder to run a successful campaign.
-We’ve included some simple guidelines that will help you delight customers as your campaign grows.
+Here are some simple guidelines that will help you keep your customers happy.

 Be Transparent and Communicate Regularly

 Always be clear and honest with your contributors.
 Regular updates and public notices with plenty of details can help to build rapport and trust with your community.
 Even if the news is bad, contributors would rather hear it immediately than find out at the last minute.
 Avoiding questions or providing misinformation can immediately erode trust in your company and hurt your ability to raise funds.

 Set Up an Email Address Where Customers Can Reach You Directly

 Post your customer service email address in an FAQ section on your Indiegogo campaign page, within your campaign story and in your updates.

 We recommend setting up an account through a customer management system like Zendesk (their blog also has some great customer service tips).
 While you can try to mediate contributor relationships through Indiegogo, using one of these systems will help you to answer customer questions quickly and easily as your campaign scales.
 This also makes the transition to your own website much easier once your campaign is over.

 Create a Dynamic FAQ Section on Your Campaign